 Use all your reviews (positive, negative, or neutral) to find what matters most to your guests.
 You probably know the saying “you don’t know what you don’t know” and your reviews can help you identify those unknowns.
 No property’s guests are exactly the same and that’s a great thing.
 Everyone has different expectations and interests vary, but it helps to categorize what your guests care about.
-After you understand their wants and needs, you can better target them.
+After you understand their needs, you can better target them.

 Google Analytics is an extremely useful tool, and you should have it installed on your website.
 If you don’t have it installed, you should stop reading this and go do it.
 You can find a step-by-step video guide here.
 Within the Google Analytics dashboard, you can navigate to “Audience” on the left-hand side and find a lot of valuable information such as age demographics, gender, interests, location, devices used to browse your site, and more.

 For example, imagine you own the Southern California property mentioned above.
 Let’s pretend the majority of your website visitors are located in Kansas.
 Now if that’s the case, you need to find ways to get the good people of Kansas to visit you.
 During the winter months, when snow and freezing temperatures have taken over the Midwest, a campaign featuring escapism and sunny warm beaches might be a good idea.

 Or, let’s say you discover that your website is getting many visitors from Spain, or visitors using a web browser set to Spanish.
 It’s possible that you’re missing out on international bookings because your website is not translated into Spanish.
 This data can give you the evidence you need to make marketing decisions like localizing existing content or producing content tailored to a particular audience.

 These examples are pretty basic, but understanding when and where your online traffic is coming from can help you create meaningful experiences for your guests.

 Google Analytics will also reveal demographic and gender information.
 They provide what percentage of your traffic comes from male/female and segment them into age brackets.
 Use this data to target people appropriately.